lunsdorf/lightpress/README.md

 ## Getting Started

-In lightpress a request handler is a plain function that takes a request info object as single argument and returns a result or a promise that resolves to a result.
+In lightpress a request handler is a plain function that takes a request context object as single argument and returns a result or a promise that resolves to a result.

-By default, the request info object contains the incoming request and a timestamp, but can be augmented to fit the needs of your application.
+By default, the request context object contains a timestand, URL object and a reference to the incoming request.
+You can also augment the context object with custom data to fit the needs of your application.

 The handler's outcome, if any, has to be an object that might contain a `statusCode`, `headers` and a `body`.